reshmee011/m365blogs/Hugo/sites/M365Blog/content/posts/powershell-SharePoint-Premium-Settings.md

 Before using the property , enables tenant-level access restriction for your organization first setting the property EnableRestrictedAccessControl described above.

-For group connected sites if RestrictedAccessControl is enabled, SharePoint site permissions are limited to users part of the Microsoft 365 Group.
-Site owners won't be able to share anything with members outside the Microsoft 365 Group.

-For non grouped sites, site access can be restricted to members of up to 10 specified Entra ID security groups or Microsoft 365 Groups.
+For group-connected sites, this setting limits permissions to users in the Microsoft 365 Group.
+For non-grouped sites, access can be restricted to up to 10 specified Entra ID security groups or Microsoft 365 Groups.

 * SPO PowerShell